OlloOskar/PHPtest/README.md

 This is a laravel project

-To run this you will need:
+To run this you will need to install:

 1)XAMPP